Celcius/SMConsole/README.md

 # SMConsole
 SMConsole is an extended console for Unity

-To add the console go Window >  SM Console
+To add the console go 'Window >  SM Console'

 A sample class names 'Example' has all the calls to the Log methods.